 The examples provided below all use the combined format, even for jobs that are very “skills-oriented” or technical.
 If you’re an architect, a data analyst, or a computer scientist, it’s important you find a way to showcase your work history alongside your vast skillset.

 We encourage you to explore the following resume examples developed using our professional resume writing services.
 We’ve developed them for dozens of professions in all kinds of industries: from customer service to engineering.
 And we will keep updating the list each week with new professions/examples.

 ⦁ Hospitality Director Resume sample

-Start with an eye-catching, short and informational summary of yourself and why you would be a perfect fit for this role.
-You should also include all the necessary personal details that you want to include on one side.
-For a hospitality director position, you must be able to add your own personal touch to your resume that shows what you are as a person and why you are an interesting candidate.
-Another thing you should focus upon is your relevant experience in the field and the skills, including your management, communication, strategizing and team-building skills that, as a hospitality director, you should possess and must be able to demonstrate.
+Start with an eye-catching, short, and informational summary of yourself and why you would be a perfect fit for this role.
+You should also include all the personal details you want to include on one side.
+For a hospitality director position, you must be able to add your personal touch to your resume that shows what you are as a person and why you are an interesting candidate.
+Another thing you should focus on is your relevant experience in the field and the skills, including your management, communication, strategizing, and team-building skills, that, as a hospitality director, you should possess and must be able to demonstrate.

 Business Resume Example